 If you need to purchase all of the above, you can always pick up a sweet little starter kit for around $12-15, then purchase higher quality components as you go along.

 Okay, why would you need this if you already own a ladle?
-The answer is because this one, with pour spouts on each side, an angle that gets right down to the bottom of the pot and a handy-dandy little clip that lets it sit on the edge of the pot, is way cooler. 😉
+The answer is because this one, with pour spouts on each side, an angle that gets right down to the bottom of the pot, and a handy-dandy little clip that lets it sit on the edge of the pot, is way cooler. 😉

-We wouldn’t personally consider a jelly strainer to be a ‘must have’, but if you cannot bear seeds in your jam, or are a jelly enthusiast, by all means grab yourself one of these.
-A stainless steel strainer – or Chinois if you’re fancy and French – is a wonderful tool to have in your kitchen for other applications as well, including straining custards, gravy’s, sauces and soups, so don’t balk at getting a nice one.
+We wouldn’t personally consider a jelly strainer to be a ‘must have’, but if you cannot bear seeds in your jam, or are a jelly enthusiast, by all means, grab yourself one of these.
+A stainless steel strainer – or Chinois if you’re fancy and French – is a wonderful tool to have in your kitchen for other applications as well, including straining custards, gravy’s, sauces, and soups, so don’t balk at getting a nice one.
 Do get the set that includes the stand and fitted pestle, as the stand fits directly over the pot or bowl you’re straining into and the pestle is kind of a spindle that reaches all the way down to the squishy bottom, for a better jelly-to-wasted-bits ratio.
 A decent set that will last for years can be had in the neighborhood of $30, so it’s certainly an addition worth considering.

 Last, but certainly not least, you’ll need to label your final products.
 The least expensive are paper (including a ‘dissolving’ variety meant to be easily removed), which can be written on by hand or run through your printer.
-There are also darling cardstock hanging tags, as well as vinyl ‘chalkboard’ stickers that can be written on with a while ‘chalk’ marker which we find so charming we now rarely use anything else.
+There is also darling cardstock hanging tags, as well as vinyl ‘chalkboard’ stickers that can be written on with a while ‘chalk’ marker which we find so charming we now rarely use anything else.